CommonMCOBJ/CommonMCOBJ/README.md

 #
 # exported_bounds_min: (min X, min Y, min Z)
 # exported_bounds_max: (max X, max Y, max Z)
+# block_scale: scale of blocks in meters; default is 1 meter
 #
 # is_centered: true if centered, false if not
 # z_up: true if the Z axis is up instead of Y, false is not